-Tip: A signal peptide has an average size of 30 aa.
+Tip: A signal peptide has a average size of 30 aa.

-2.2.23 TMHMM
+2.2.23 TMhmm

-What is TMHMM?
+What is TMhmm?

 TMHMM (version 2.0c) is a program for the prediction of transmembrane helices based on a hidden Markov model.
 The program reads a fasta-formatted protein sequence and predicts locations of transmembrane, intracellular and extracellular regions.